-The Trust has entered into an Administrative Agreement with a third-party administrator ("Administrator") which expires December 31, 2011.
+The Trust entered into an Administrative Agreement with a third-party administrator ("Administrator"), which expired December 31, 2011.
 Effective January 1, 2009, the Administrative Agreement was amended to meet the needs of the Trust based on its terminated status (Note 1).
-The agreement calls for the Administrator to be paid for claims management on an annual fee per claim basis.
-The reserve for loss and loss adjustment expenses includes an estimate of the claims cost portion of the dissolution costs.
-Administrative services relating to accounting and billing services performed during the run off period will be billed to the Trust on an hourly basis.
-The Trust incurred management fees and commission expense of \$749,008 and \$1,129,227 for the years ended December 31, 2010 and 2009, respectively.
+The agreement called for the Administrator to be paid for claims management on an annual fee per claim basis.
+The reserve for loss and loss adjustment expenses included an estimate of the claims cost portion of the dissolution costs.
+Administrative services relating to accounting and billing services performed during the run off period were billed to the Trust on an hourly basis.
+The Trust incurred management fees and commission expense of \$728,747 and \$749,021 for the years ended December 31, 2011 and 2010, respectively.